LyonSyonII/buildstr/buildstr/TYPES_NOT_IMPLEMENTED.md

 # Nonsensical
 - `std::convert::Infallible`
   As the type's description says, a value of this enum can never be constructed, so it makes no sense to implement it.

+- `std::env::Args`
+  The struct collects all arguments passed to the program, and all constructors are private.

+- `std::env::ArgsOs`
+  Same as `Args`.

 - `std::mem::MaybeUninit<T>`
   There is no way to know if a MaybeUninit is initialized or not only with itself, so it makes no sense to implement it for all contexts.